ITensor/website/docs/classes/mps.md

   Note: calling `position(j)` may in general change the "virtual" or `Link` indices between some or all of the MPS tensors.

+<a name="orthogonalize"></a>
 * `.orthogonalize(Args args = Args::global())`

-  Fully re-gauge and compress the MPS by performing two passes: one to make all of the tensors orthogonal with minimal truncation, and another to truncate the MPS to the requested accuracy.
+  Fully re-gauge and compress the MPS, regardless of what its gauge properties might be.

+  Afterward the position (orthogonality center) will be at site 1.

   Named arguments recognized: